Constitution of France

 The current Constitution of France was adopted on 4 October 1958.
-It is typically called the Constitution of the Fifth Republic (French: la Constitution de la Cinquième République), and it replaced the Constitution of the Fourth Republic of 1946 with the exception of the preamble per a 1971 decision of the Constitutional Council.
+It is typically called the Constitution of the Fifth Republic (French: la Constitution de la Cinquième République), and it replaced the Constitution of the Fourth Republic of 1946, keeping its preamble.
 The current Constitution regards the separation of church and state, democracy, social welfare, and indivisibility as core principles of the French state.

 Charles de Gaulle was the main driving force in introducing the new constitution and inaugurating the Fifth Republic, while the text was drafted by Michel Debré.
+The constitution was adopted by referendum on 28 September 1958.
 Since then, the constitution has been amended twenty-five times, notably in 2008 and most recently in 2024.

 Provisions

 Preamble

+The preamble of the Constitution recalls both the Declaration of the Rights of Man and of the Citizen of 1789, as well as the preamble of the Constitution of the Fourth Republic of 1946, which created at the time new constitutional rights for French citizens, including social and economic rights.

-The preamble of the constitution recalls the Declaration of the Rights of Man and of the Citizen from 1789 and establishes France as a secular and democratic country, deriving its sovereignty from the people.
+The preamble of the Constitution also establishes France as a secular and democratic country, deriving its sovereignty from the people.

-Since 2005 it includes the ten articles of the Charter for the Environment.
+Since a constitutional revision in 2005, the preamble includes the ten articles of the Charter for the Environment.